Wrapper-Offline/Wrapper-Offline/README.md

 If you want to import videos and characters from the original Wrapper or any other clones of it, open its folder and drag the "_SAVED" folder into Offline's "wrapper" folder.
 If you have already made any videos or characters, this will not work.
 Please only import on a new install with no saved characters or videos, or take the "_SAVED" folder in Offline out before dragging the old one in.
 If you want to import character IDs from the original LVM, you can paste `&original_asset_id=[ID HERE]` at the end of the link for the matching character creator.

 ## Updates & Support
 For support, the first thing you should do is read through faq.txt, it most likely has what you want to know.
 If you can't find what you need, you can join the [Discord server](https://discord.gg/Kf7BzSw).
 Joining the server is recommended, as there is a whole community to help you out.
-If you don't use Discord, you can email mailbenson@protonmail.com to get in contact with me directly, but don't expect nearly as quick of a response.

 ## Dependencies
 This program relies on Flash, Node.js and http-server to work properly.
 SilentCMD is also used to suppress all the extra logging noise you'd only need for troubleshooting and development.
 These all have been included with the project (utilities folder) to ensure full offline operation and will be installed if missing.
 The "wrapper" folder and http-server have their own dependencies, but they are included as well.